3 shooters held for Dera Sacha Sauda follower's killing | Law-Order

 The special cell of the Delhi Police raided the Bakshiwala area, about 30 km from Patiala city, around 3 am following intelligence inputs, it said.

 One of the suspects, Jitender, has been arrested, while two others are minors, Delhi Police spokesperson Suman Nalwa said.
-Sirsa-based Dera Sacha Sauda follower Pardeep Singh Kataria, an accused in the 2015 Bargari sacrilege case, was shot dead in his shop at Kotkapura in Faridkot, Punjab on Thursday.
+Sirsa-based Dera Sacha Sauda follower Pardeep Singh, an accused in the 2015 Bargari sacrilege case, was shot dead in his shop at Kotkapura in Faridkot, Punjab on Thursday.

 According to the Delhi Police, the Counter Intelligence Unit (CIU) of the Special Cell had worked out the murder of one Pramod Bajad which took place on January 27 in the Alipur area.